Vivienne Goonewardene: Early life and political beginnings

 Goonewardene was born in Colombo on 18 September 1916 as Violet Vivienne Goonetilleke.
 She was the eldest of five children born to Dr. Don Allenson Goonetilleke, a pro-monarchy conservative who believed in the continuous British rule of Ceylon, and his wife Emily Angeline Gunawardena.
 As a physician, her father was often transferred to various parts of Ceylon.
 She was named Vivienne after the French nurse who had helped to deliver her.
 Goonewardene spent her early youth in Tissamaharama, a remote village in which her father was stationed.

 Goonewardene's maternal grandfather, Don Jakolis Rupasinghe Gunawardena, was a wealthy landowner having served as the village headman under colonial governance.
 He was known as "Boralugoda Ralahamy" by locals; this came from him being the headman, or ralahamy, of the village of Boralugoda.
 He was a leader in the Buddhist revival of the early 20th Century and was one of those incarcerated by the Governor General, Robert Chalmers, under the pretext of involvement in the Sinhala-Muslim riots of 1915.
 Ralahamy was sentenced to death, in part as an attempt by Chalmers to eliminate regional nationalistic leaders and to suppress a possible independence movement from springing out of the disturbances.
 This sentence was later reprieved by the Governor General following a public outcry, yet led to Ralahamy's strengthened disapproval of British rule; one which was projected onto Vivienne.
 Goonewardene's maternal grandmother, Gunasekara Hamine of Siyane Korale, also came from immense wealth and the landed gentry.
 Hamine was a large influence on Vivienne in her youth; despite her status, due to the lack of medical professionals, Hamine would personally assist in the birth of every child at a building she had funded.

 Education and early activism

 To enable Vivienne access to a sound education, her parents agreed to send her to boarding school.
-Goonewardene was educated at Musaeus College, a private girls' school in Colombo.
+Goonewardene was educated at Musaeus College, a private girls' school in Colombo along with her younger sister Tulin Kulasinghe.
 There, she was elected head girl in 1933.
 Despite her position in the school, Vivienne was noted for her acts of defiance of authority.
 It was while studying at Musaeus College that her interest in politics developed.